nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

+4a.
+The given index is invalid

+> 4a1.
+TaskManager displays an error message on the GUI, informing the user that the given index is invalid and thus cannot edit any task <br>
+  Use case resumes at step 3

+4b.
+User enters an input that does not follow the `edit` command format

+>4b1.
+TaskManager displays an error message on the GUI, informing the user of the correct format for the `edit` command and an example `edit` command <br>
+ Use case resumes at step 3

-#### Use case: Edit task
+#### Use case: UC04 - Delete an undone task

 **MSS**

-1. User requests to list tasks
+1. User requests to list undone tasks (UC02)
-2. TaskManager shows a list of tasks
+2. TaskManager shows the list of all undone tasks
-3. User requests to edit a specific task in the list
+3. User enters the `delete` command, specifying the `INDEX` of the task in the list to be deleted, following the `delete` command format
-4. TaskManager edits the task <br>
+4. TaskManager parses the `delete` command and looks for the task in the list
+5. TaskManager deletes the task from the list
+6. TaskManager updates the GUI to display the new list of undone tasks<br>

-Use case ends.
+Use case ends

 **Extensions**